fsharp/fslang-design/tooling/FST-1002-fsharp-in-dotnet-sdk.md

 * Minimal disruption and alteration to the Microsoft.NET.Sdk code.
 (This implies some rejigging of the pieces of the FSharp.NET.Sdk implementation)

-* The tooling can be pointed to an updated F# compiler, e.g. a compiler deliverd via the FSharp.Compiler.Tools package, see [this comment](https://github.com/dotnet/sdk/pull/1172#issuecomment-299280631) for example.
+* The tooling can be pointed to an updated F# compiler, e.g. a compiler delivered via the FSharp.Compiler.Tools package, see [this comment](https://github.com/dotnet/sdk/pull/1172#issuecomment-299280631) for example.